-For example, if you want to search bankruptcy court records, then select the appropriate options to do so.
+For example, if you want to search bankruptcy court records, select the appropriate options to do so.
 You can search for personal bankruptcy or business bankruptcy cases by name or location.
 Once you find the right court record, you can order it.

-For local or country court records such as transcripts, you'll need to file an application with the office of the circuit clerk.
+For local or county court records such as transcripts, you'll need to file an application with the office of the circuit clerk.
 You must provide the name of the case and the case number to retrieve the relevant file.
 If you don't know the case number, you can search court records by name at the clerk's office.

 Some transcripts of court records can also be ordered by mail.
 Contact the appropriate court clerk online, by phone, or in person to request physical copies of court records.